SachaCardonna/SachaCardonna.github.io/_pages/about.md

 News
 ======
-- I started writing my first article, in collaboration with A. Haidar and my thesis directors, see [Research](https://sachacardonna.github.io/research) for more details.
+- I started writing my first articles, in collaboration with A. Haidar and my thesis directors, see [Research](https://sachacardonna.github.io/research) for more details.
 - I introduced high-schoolers to mathematics from party games during MathC2+ program, see [Diffusion](https://sachacardonna.github.io/diffusion) for the materials.